Varys: In the Summer Isles, they worship a fertility goddess with sixteen teats.

 - Demeter (aka Ceres) is the most archetypical fertility goddess, being the deity of agriculture and harvest.
 Her most famous myth involves her daughter Persephone being married and/or kidnapped by Hades, thus making Demeter miserable and causing a winter where plant life begins to wither and die off.
 In some tellings, this is merely a result of her mood, but in other versions, Demeter intentionally does it to essentially hold life on earth hostage.
 Either way, Zeus eventually intervenes and allows Persephone to return to her mother for half of the year (Spring and Summer) before returning to the Underworld for the other half (Fall and Winter).

 - Heracles was often worshipped as a symbol of male fertility and virility, usually within the context of men siring strong heirs or sons.
 Heracles himself was accredited with having hundreds of children from dozens of different women, who were referred to as "Heraclids".
 For example, most Spartans claimed ancestry from Heracles.
-He was also known for having passionate sexual affairs with various men as well, which was also celebrated as a form of male virility in Ancient Greece.
+In some versions, he would have sexual affairs with various men as well.

 - In addition to love, sex and beauty, fertility was sometimes considered part of Aphrodite's purview, although that was mostly due to her association with the Roman fertility goddess, Venus, and the Mesopotamian goddess Astarte.
 Nonetheless, her myths were also full of children that were born in very short order after Aphrodite used her powers on one (or both) of the parents, and Aphrodite herself also had a large number of children as well.